tildearrow/scroller/README.md

 # scroller
 scroller is a simple application which creates a window displaying scrolled text. it is supposed to be run from a terminal/command line, and often, piped.

+# Warning on Windows
+because of no reason (yes, because i don't find the reason), a heap may be corrupted (parameters: 0x00007FFA366BDD50). if the heap does get corrupted, re-run until it does not say anything, or merely debug and continue on Visual Studio.

 ## Dependencies
 - SDL2, SDL_ttf and SDL_image
 - CMake for building